Baalkikhaal/Baalkikhaal.github.io/_posts/2021-05-03-Git-client-configuration-basics.md

 User | Committer information on name, email id
 Core | Hosts the core variables (lots of them)

 As an example, let us set the `core.autocrlf` to input.
 This will disable conversion of `LF` endings in the repository (`.git/`) to `CRLF` in the working directory(`wsl-gui`).
-Refer to [consistent  line endings during cross-platform development][post-2] and [Formatting and Whitespace](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_formatting_and_whitespace) subheading of Chapter "Customizing Git" of Pro Git Book.
+Refer to [consistent  line endings during cross-platform development]({% post_url 2021-05-02-Consistent-line-endings-in-ASCII-files %}) and [Formatting and Whitespace](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_formatting_and_whitespace) subheading of Chapter "Customizing Git" of Pro Git Book.

 ```bash
 git config --global core.autocrlf input